sc0v0ne/LearnAI/ml/mlflow.md

 - input_example.json: a file that contains an example input for the model to show the expected signature of input data.

-- MLmodel: a file that describes the saved flavors, the path of the model, the model’s input and output signatures, and more.
+- MLmodel: a file that describes the saved flavors, the path of the model, the model input and output signatures, and more.

 - model.pkl: the pickled model.